jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Abstract
 --------

-In this paper we will introduce structure recursion as a way to derive program semantics.
+In this report, we will discuss structure recursion as a way to derive program semantics.
 In particular, we are interested in denotational semantics which can be structured as a fold.
 This motivates us to look its generalised notion as a recursive operation: the *catamorphism*.